-Bombarding them with multiple points to consider leads to half-hearted answers by respondents who will just be looking to get through to the end — if they even stay with the survey at all.
+Bombarding people with multiple points to consider leads to half-hearted answers by respondents who will just be looking to get through to the end — if they even stay with the survey at all.
 Make things easy by sticking to one main point at a time.

 5. Make rating scales consistent

 Common scales used for surveys can become cumbersome and confusing when the context begins to change.